Dementia end of life care: Community of Practice (CoP) meetings

 The Community of Practice, set up to support practitioners and clinical leaders in palliative and end of life care, for people and their families affected by dementia, meets twice a year.

 Meeting dates for 2018

-Wednesday 4th July we will be launching our first ever Dementia Community of Practice ECHO knowledge network.
+Wednesday, 4 July we launched our first ever Dementia Community of Practice ECHO knowledge network.
 You can find out general information about Project ECHO here .
 As our community grows and grows we want to open it up in more accessible ways for all of you around the country.
-More information will be coming to you in the next month about the Dementia ECHO, what the aims are and how you can join in – so watch this space!

-Wednesday 5th December we will be holding our annual face to face event at St Christopher’s Hospice in London.
-We will be planning the timetable with you – focussing on key speakers, discussion and you sharing your own work with us.
+Wednesday, 5 December we will be holding our annual face to face event at St Christopher’s Hospice in London.
+We will be planning the timetable with you – focusing on key speakers, discussion and you sharing your own work with us.